 - Just for kids

-- Caused by an unhealthy lifestyle or eating too much sugar
+- Caused by an unhealthy lifestyle or eating too

 - Something you outgrow